Ken Adam: Film career

-This enabled Adam to make his name with his innovative, semi-futuristic sets for further James Bond films, such as Goldfinger (1964), Thunderball (1965), You Only Live Twice (1967), and Diamonds Are Forever (1971).
+Adam made his name with his innovative, semi-futuristic sets for further James Bond films, such as Goldfinger (1964), Thunderball (1965), You Only Live Twice (1967), and Diamonds Are Forever (1971).
 The supertanker set for The Spy Who Loved Me (1977) was constructed in the largest soundstage in the world at the time.
-It was lit by Stanley Kubrick in secret.
+Adam claims it was lit by Stanley Kubrick in secret.
 His last Bond film was Moonraker (1979).
 Writing for The Guardian in 2005, journalist Johnny Dee claimed: "His sets for the seven Bond films he worked on [...] are as iconic as the movies themselves and set the benchmark for every blockbuster".

 Adam's other film credits include The Trials of Oscar Wilde (1960), the Michael Caine espionage thriller The Ipcress File (1965) and its sequel Funeral in Berlin (1966), the Peter O'Toole version of Goodbye, Mr. Chips (1969), Sleuth (1972), Salon Kitty (1976), Agnes of God (1985), Addams Family Values (1993), and The Madness of King George (1994).
 He was also a visual consultant on the film version of Pennies from Heaven (1981), adapted from Dennis Potter's television serial.

 Adam returned to work with Kubrick on Barry Lyndon (1975), for which he won his first Oscar.
 The BFI noted the film's "contrastingly mellow Technicolor beauties" in its depiction of the 18th century.
 He also designed the famous car for the film Chitty Chitty Bang Bang (1968), which was produced by the same team as the James Bond film series.
 During the late 1970s, he worked on storyboards and concept art for Star Trek: Planet of the Titans, then in pre-production.
 The film was eventually shelved by Paramount Pictures.

 Adam was a jury member at the 1980 Cannes Film Festival and the 49th Berlin International Film Festival.
 In 1999, during the Victoria and Albert Museum exhibition "Ken Adam – Designing the Cold War", Adam spoke on his role in the design of film sets associated with the 1960s through the 1980s.